-This year we celebrate 100 years since Romania has joined the First World War which lead to the formation of Great Romania in the year 1918.
+Romania just celebrated 100 years since has joined the First World War which lead to the formation of Great Romania in the year 1918.
 The young Romanian state didn’t start the war in 1914, like many other European states, but looked for the right time to do this move.
 All that time, Bucharest had become a point of interest for everyone: journalists, representatives of the Central Powers or of the Entente, ambassador of the non-belligerent countries, lobbyists and others.
 Why did Little Paris become so interesting during the first years of the 20th century and what is it that they wanted when coming here?

 Between the 3rd of August 1914 and the 17th of August 1916, Romania went through what the historians call today “the years of neutrality”.
 The Crown Council that took place in Sinaia, in 1914 didn`t decide for Romania to join the conflict, together with Germany and the Central Powers, like the old King Charles I had hoped.
 Romania had chosen to stand with Italy and to wait for a better moment to join the war.
 Neutrality proved to be a tremendous diplomatic battle and Prime-minister Ionel Brătianu turned out to be an incredible player and actor.